open-data-kazakhstan/city-population/README.md

 Population data is sourced from [stat.gov](https://stat.gov).

 - `archive/source.xlsx`: Raw data of population of Kazakhstan as of January 1, 2023.
-- `data/city_population.csv`: Cleaned version containing cities with more than 45,000 population.
+- `data/city_population.csv`: Cleaned version containing population information in regions and three major cities of Kazakhstan.

 ## Scripts